meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ### Intro alternative 1

+Properties-driven development is the application of [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8?utm_campaign=Software%2BTesting%2BWeekly&utm_source=Software_Testing_Weekly_14) in the context of test-driven development.
+While coding, we constantly write tests to ensure our code is easily testable and usable.
+Instead of relying on hard-coded inputs and outputs in our tests, we instead write _generators of test cases_ and ensure given _properties_ hold for our code.

+Thinking in terms of properties forces us to be very explicit about what our code can and cannot do.
+We're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which can immensely help in understanding the problem we're trying to solve before diving into coding.

+In this article, we'll learn what properties-driven development looks like.
+We also apply the principles to develop a module for a sorted dictionary.

+I recently learned about the concept from the [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) book, so this article is heavily inspired by the contents of the book.

+### Intro alternative 2

 In his book [Thinking, Fast and Slow](), Daniel Kahneman describes the two modes of thought our brain uses.
 The first one is fast, instinctive, and emotional, and the second one is slower, more deliberate and more logical.
 The slow thinking mode is generally more appropriate for solving complex tasks.

 Imagine you're given an interesting coding task.
 It's likely that the fast mode of thought activates.
 Based on years of experience of software development, your brain generates an idea of what the implementation should look like, and, based on that idea, it would be very tempting to jump into implementing it.